ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

     <div id="c-content" class="govuk-accordion__section-content">
         <h3 class="govuk-heading-m">capitalisation</h3>
         <p class="govuk-body">For general terms, follow the guidance in the <a href="https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style">GOV.UK style guide</a>.</p>
-        <p class="govuk-body">We do not have a standard approach to capitalising acronyms or initialisms when they are written out in full.</p>
+        <p class="govuk-body">There's not a standard approach to capitalising acronyms or initialisms when they are written out in full.</p>
         <p class="govuk-body">You may decide to capitalise abbreviations when:</p>
         <ul>
             <li>you’re referring to the proper name for something</li>
-            <li>it would help users understand what you’re referring to</li>
+            <li>it would help users to understand what you’re referring to</li>
             <li>the full version of the abbreviation is long</li>
         </ul>
-        <p class="govuk-body">Please share your decisions on capitalising abbreviations.
-We’ll add these as entries to the style guide to ensure consistency across DPS tools.</p>
+        <p class="govuk-body">Please share your decisions on capitalising abbreviations in the <a href="https://moj.enterprise.slack.com/archives/C58FBN6V6">#content Slack channel (MoJ staff only)</a>.
+These entries will be added to the content style guide to ensure consistency.</p>
+        <h3 class="govuk-heading-m">case list</h3>
+        <p class="govuk-body">Use 2 separate words.
+Not caselist.
+For example, 'return to case list'.</p>
+        <h3 class="govuk-heading-m">case note</h3>
+        <p class="govuk-body">Use 2 separate words.
+Not casenote.</p>
+        <h3 class="govuk-heading-m">caseload (changing caseload)</h3>
+        <p class="govuk-body">If your service lets users change their 'caseload', always use 'change location' instead.
+'Caseload' is a legacy term from NOMIS that would need explaining to users.</p>
         <h3 class="govuk-heading-m">Category (such as Category A prison)</h3>
         <p class="govuk-body">Always capitalise and write out in full.
 For example, 'Category A'.</p>
         <p class="govuk-body">Do not use 'Cat'.</p>
         <p class="govuk-body">Use 'Category A – high' for high-profile prisoners.</p>
         <p class="govuk-body">Use 'Category A – provisional' for provisional Category A prisoners.</p>
-        <h3 class="govuk-heading-m">caseload (changing caseload)</h3>
-        <p class="govuk-body">If your service lets users change their 'caseload', always use 'change location' instead.
-'Caseload' is a legacy term from NOMIS that would need explaining to users.</p>
-        <h3 class="govuk-heading-m">case note</h3>
-        <p class="govuk-body">This is 2 separate words.
-Not casenote.</p>
         <h3 class="govuk-heading-m">cell</h3>
         <p class="govuk-body">Cell or cells should be used to refer to the rooms that people in prison live in.
 There are some instances in the open, female and youth estate where alternatives such as 'dormitory' or 'room' may be more appropriate.
-But for services rolled out across the entire prison estate, cell is likely to be the most widely understood term.
-There is also research to suggest prisoners do not see 'cell' as a stigmatising term, but an accurate description of accommodation in prisons across England and Wales.</p>
+But for services rolled out across the entire prison estate, cell is likely to be the most widely understood term.</p>
+        <p class="govuk-body">There is also research to suggest prisoners do not see 'cell' as a stigmatising term, but an accurate description of accommodation in prisons across England and Wales.</p>
         <h3 class="govuk-heading-m">Cell Sharing Risk Assessment (CSRA)</h3>
         <p class="govuk-body">Use CSRA.
 This is more well known than the full version.</p>
         <h3 class="govuk-heading-m">Challenge, Support and Intervention Plan (CSIP)</h3>